deployd/docs/docs/basics/cli.md

       remote
       	open the remote dashboard in your browser

-      deploy [subdomain]
-      	deploy a testing instance on deploydapp.com

       *
       	[default] start the server in the current project in development mode